 Imposing a reservation or no-show fee is optional.
 Not every restaurant owner or manager wants to do it.
 And that’s ok.

-With the exception of eateries with very limited seating, most restaurants charge cancellation or no-show fees during peak times.
+With the exception of eateries with very limited seating, most restaurants charge cancellation or no-show fees during peak seasons.

 These could be the weekends or during special events like Mother’s Day, the month of Ramadan, Christmas,…etc. Alternatively, it could be for large groups of 5 or more people, who may take up several tables.